PawseySC/wrappie/README.md

 ## Quick start

 Lines 20-26 of the `wrappie` script provide values for the following variables:
-* `basedir`: basename for the following two variables
+* `basedir`: default basename for the following two variables
 * `rootdir`: upper level path for the directory tree of packages (containers and wrappers).
-The tree has the format: `rootdir/tool/tag/`
+The tree has the default format: `basedir/containers/tool/tag/`
-* `moduledir`: upper level path for the directory tree of modules, format `moduledir/tool/tag`
+* `moduledir`: upper level path for the directory tree of modules, default format `basedir/modulefiles/tool/tag`
-* `workdir`: work directory for production, where data are stored.
+* `workdir`: directory(ies) to be bound mounted in containers.
 Can be comma separated list, only used to display information

 You can specify customised values for these variables either in the shell environment, or by editing those lines in `wrappie`.